-Chocolate Ganache Mini-Tarts are either chocolate or vanilla crust mini-tarts, filled with a decadent but easy bittersweet chocolate ganache.
+Chocolate Ganache Mini-Tarts are either chocolate or vanilla crust mini-tarts, filled with a decadent but uncomplicated bittersweet chocolate ganache.
 The small size makes them perfect for showers and wedding receptions.

-I went to my 40th class reunion last weekend “back home in Indiana”.
-(Hearing that song always make me cry.
-Extra credit if you know what event I’m watching when I hear it.)
+I went to my 40th class reunion last weekend “back home in Indiana.”

 Not only was the idea of renewing school friendships more interesting because of Facebook and the rewired connections it makes possible, but I also couldn’t wait to visit my older brother and his wife, sleep in Grandma’s farmhouse (where he lives), and eat their garden-fresh produce and farm-raised beef.

 As it turned out, I had a great time visiting and reminiscing with old friends.
 Thanks to the organizers who did a great job.

-Speaking of old friends, these chocolate ganache mini-tarts are a new version of a Pinterest favorite from this blog, Fruit and Cream Mini-Tarts.
+This Chocolate Ganache Mini-Tarts recipe is a new version of a Pinterest favorite from this blog, Fresh Fruit and Cream Mini-Tarts.
 An unbelievably rich, chocolate and truffle-like mixture replaces the cooked custard filling.
-It’s so easy, it’s almost embarrassing when people give you compliments.
+It’s so easy it’s almost embarrassing when people give you compliments.

 Practice makes all the difference.

 The tart shells themselves can be a little challenging, but practice makes all the difference.
 If you are planning to make these for a momentous occasion, I highly recommend you do a trial run with the crusts.

 Since your molds or containers may be a slightly different size than mine, it’s hard to be specific about how many tarts the recipe will yield for you.
 I get 14.

 Where can I buy molds for the tarts?